chrislazo22/fitness-app/README.md

 ## To Do
-x Add content to homepage (Current workouts, links to supps, etc.)
-- Fix keys for workout_plan controller
-- Add set and reps generator
-- Add table to new workout page
+x Add content to homepage (Current workouts, links to supps, etc.) x Fix keys for workout_plan controller x Add set and reps generator x Add table to new workout page
 - Fix any admin stuff
 - Twilo
 - Style